Birmingham City University: Faculty of Arts, Design and Media (ADM)

-Faculty of Business, Law and Social Sciences
+Faculty of Business, Law and Social Sciences (BLSS)

 This faculty includes Birmingham City Business School, a major centre for business and management education.
-It incorporates three academic departments and two specialist centres: the Department of Accountancy and Finance, the Department of Business and Marketing, the Department of Management and Human Resources, the Centre for Leadership and Management Practice, and the Centre for Internal Audit, Governance and Risk Management.
+It incorporates three academic departments and two specialist centres: the Department of Accountancy, Finance and Economics (AFE), the Department of Business and Marketing, the Department of Management and Human Resources, the Centre for Leadership and Management Practice, and the Centre for Internal Audit, Governance and Risk Management.
 The Faculty also includes the university's School of Law and School of Social Sciences.

 Faculty of Health, Education and Life Sciences

-The Faculty of Health, Education and Life Sciences began in 1995 by a merger of Birmingham and Solihull College of Nursing and Midwifery, West Midlands School of Radiography and the University of Central England.
+The Faculty of Health, Education and Life Sciences (known as HELS) began in 1995 by a merger of Birmingham and Solihull College of Nursing and Midwifery, West Midlands School of Radiography and the University of Central England.
 In 2002, the Royal Centre for Defence Medicine (RCDM) joined the university to offer Ministry of Defence students and nurses better key skills in nurse training.

 It also provides courses for intending teachers, serving teachers or those simply interested in education issues covering the entire range of school phases from infant to continuing education, at every study level from full-time undergraduate to postgraduate level and PhD.

 It is formed of four schools: